prisma/prisma-examples/typescript/starter/README.md

 # Prisma Example: TypeScript Starter

 This repository has been created to help you get started with [Prisma ORM](https://prisma.io).
-This project comes with a basic [`schema.prisma`](./prisma/schema.prisma) configured with PostgreSQL, and an example operation found in the [`index.ts`](./index.ts) file.
+This project comes with a basic [`schema.prisma`](./prisma/schema.prisma) configured with PostgreSQL and an example operation found in the [`index.ts`](./index.ts) file.

 ## Prerequisites

 To successfully run the project, you will need the following:

-- The **connection string** of a PostgreSQL database (if you don't have one yet, you can configure your database following the instructions in our [docs](https://www.prisma.io/docs/pulse/database-setup) or [use a Railway template](https://railway.app/template/pulse-pg?referralCode=VQ09uv))
+- The **connection string** of a PostgreSQL database (if you don't have one yet, you can configure your database following the [instructions in our docs](https://www.prisma.io/docs/pulse/database-setup) or [use a Railway template](https://railway.app/template/pulse-pg?referralCode=VQ09uv))

 ## Getting started